raminkhatami/nobleedingtr/README.md

 //↑ prints---> expiry dateI is two month after openning console.log(tr.youAre$YearsOld("31"))
 //↑ prints--->you are 31 years old
 console.log(tr.youWillBe$YearsOld$MonthFromNow("31","two"))
 //↑ prints---> you will be 31 years old two month from now.

-//the above code defines 4 variables at /locaels/default.locale during developement.
-Once you are done with developement translate default.locale to any language you like: for example Japanese and place the contents in ja.locale  and later set tr._locale at the top of your code. tr._locale = "ja"
+//the above code defines 4 variables at /locaels/default.locale during
+//developement.
+Once you are done with developement translate default.locale
+//to any language you like: for example Japanese and place the contents in
+//ja.locale  and uncomment tr._locale at the top of the code.

 //there are two special varaible inside tr and both are set with underbar tr._locale and tr._writeLocale
 //setting tr._writeLocale to boolean false prevents furthure writing of default to the file system.